refeco/Blockchain-Ethereum-RLP/README.md

 # perl-RLP

 Recursive Length Prefix (RLP) utility for encoding and decoding ethereum based transaction parameters

+This is an Transpilation from the python code (with some small changes) at [ethereum.org](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) to Perl.

 # Table of contents